adam-atamnia/general_apps_public/Terms.md

 2. Updates

 I may provide updates, bug fixes, or new features.
 These are also covered under this license unless I say otherwise.

-3. Disclaimer

-The app is provided “as is” without warranties of any kind.